suxess-it/kubriX/README.md

 Details about our onboarding concept are explained in [Onboarding](https://github.com/suxess-it/sx-cnp-oss/blob/main/backstage-resources/docs/ONBOARDING.md).
 There is explained how to modify which gitops-Repos.

-However, our portal helps to onboard teams and apps easier.
+Fortunately our portal helps to onboard teams and apps easier.

-Create portal Codespace and do the following in the portal:

--
--
--
+Currently we are facing some issues when login into the portal in a fork repo.
+We will fix that soon!

 ## known issues